AliHodaei80/Doodle-Jump/README.md

 `A` -> move left
 `D` -> move right
 ## How To Use
-on linux's terminal you can write `make` to creating .out file and then write `./doodleJump.out` Hope you enjoy :)
+on linux's terminal you can write `make` to create .out file and then write `./doodleJump.out` Hope you enjoy :)